tstuefe/JEP387/jep.md

-(This is a draft for a planned JEP to improve metaspace allocator)
+(This is a draft for a possible future JEP improving the metaspace allocator)

 # Improved metaspace allocator